History & Statistics

 Environmental scientist Dr. Susannah Sandrin was the next Director of both Women & Science and Science Outreach from 2003-2008.
 She was able to combine her two interests in the NSF Funded "Opportunities for Wisconsin Women in Science, Technology, Engineering and Mathematics Course" for secondary school teachers and counselors.
 Kinesiologist Dr. Leigh Ann Mrotek Gorzek served as interim W&S director 2008-2009.

-Physical chemist Dr. Jennifer Mihalick has served as Director since 2009.
+Physical chemist Dr. Jennifer Mihalick served as Director from 2009-2014.
 In 2010 and 2011 the spring conference was combined with other System-wide programming to create the UW System President's Summit on Excellence in Teaching and Learning.
 A 2011 NSF ADVANCE grant is being used to provide additional professional development opportunities for women in System STEM departments, specifically postdoctoral scholars and tenured women.

 Links to Follow on the History of Women in Science